-This problem is quite easy to solve and, in this article, I’m going to walk you through the steps to solve it.
+This problem is quite easy to solve and, in this article, I’ll walk you through the steps to solve it.

 But first, what is WordPress ‘maintenance mode’.

 - What Is WordPress Maintenance Mode?